Steps

 Basic use

-1. Set RATE for update speed (faster = more CPU).
+1. Set RATE for update speed (start moderate -- higher rates use more CPU).

 2. Set TEMP:

-4. Use POLARITY to bias the whole lattice.
+4. Use POLARITY to bias the lattice toward positive or negative states.

 Context menu: